Bezyl-Mophat-Otieno/SOMA_LINK/README.md

 # SOMA_LINK

-SOMA_LINK is a web application that allows professionals to connect with each other and find job opportunities.
+SOMA_LINK is a web application that enables needy University students to access learning materials , class updates and other updates offline without the need of having a smart phone

+## skills Learnt
+- Backend Programming using Express.js which is a javascript framework.
+- Use of EJS Templating Engine to render  Views.
+- REST Api design Paradigm and best practices
+- NoSQL Database system (Mongo DB)
+- Role based  Authentication using Passport JS.
+- API consumption.
+- API design best practices such as the skill of how to name endpoints .

 ## Table of Contents